-Gas operation: the gas coming from the supply line, passes through the valves group provided with filter and stabiliser.
+Gas operation: the gas coming from the supply line, passes through the valves group provided with filter and governor.
 This one forces the pressure in the utilisation limits.
-The actuator (2) moves proportionally the air damper and the gas butterfly valve It drives an adjusting cam (1) with variable shape.
-This one allows the optimisation of the gas flue values, as to get an efficient combustion.
+The actuators move proportionally the air damper and the gas butterfly valve, in order to achieve the optimisation of the gas flue values, as to get an efficient combustion.

-Light oil operation:the fuel coming from the supply line, is pushed by the pump to the nozzle and then into the combustion chamber, where the mixture between fuel and air takes place and consequently the flame.
+Light oil operation: the fuel coming from the supply line, is pushed by the pump to the nozzle and then into the combustion chamber, where the mixture between fuel and air takes place and consequently the flame.